-In this case, a determination must be made as to whether its purchase constitutes a transfer of assets for less than fair market value.

-DETERMINE WHETHER ANY ANNUITIES CREATE A PENALTY PERIOD OF INELIGIBILITY FOR LTC-MA.

-A non-cashable, non-assignable annuity purchased by the individual (or by the individual's spouse) may be determined to be a transfer of assets for less than fair market value, and therefore create a penalty period of ineligibility.
+WHEN AN INSTITUTIONALIZED INDIVIDUAL APPLIES FOR MA PAYMENT OF LONG TERM CARE SERVICES, TRANSFERS OF ASSETS MUST BE EVALUATED TO DETERMINE WHETHER THEY WERE FOR FAIR MARKET VALUE.
+Annuities must be evaluated when the individual applies for MA payment of Long Term Care Services to see if a transfer of assets for less than fair market value has occurred.
+A non-cashable, non-assignable annuity purchased by the individual (or by the individual's spouse) may be determined to be a transfer of assets for less than fair market value.
+Such annuities generate a period of ineligibility for LTC-MA.